cbarrett17/pwgen/README.md

 # PWGEN
 # Project Overview

-The pwgen program is a command-line utility used to generate random and secure passwords.
+The pwgen program is a command-line utility program used to generate random and secure passwords.
 It generates passwords by returning a string of characters from the available characters.

 ## Low-level Requirements: